-The Drawing Robots were commissioned by the Universidadad Tres Febrero in Argentina.
-They were created on site, after shopping in Buenos Aires for the parts, I was able to find two simple mechanical toys, which I deconstructed and reconstructed into art making robots.
+The Drawing Robots were commissioned by the Universidad Tres Febrero in Argentina.
+They were created on-site; after shopping in Buenos Aires for the parts, I found two simple mechanical toys, which I deconstructed and reconstructed into art-making robots.

-Part of the fun for me was to use bits of white plastic that was used to hold the original toy and be able to use that in the overall construction and functioning of the robot.
+Part of the fun for me was to use bits of white plastic to hold the original toy and use that in the overall construction and functioning of the robot.

 Pens and fine arts paper were used to create different compositions.

-What was really fun for me as seeing the time lapse indications of where the robot has moved in the photo documentation.
+What was fun for me was seeing the time-lapse indications of where the robot had moved in the photo documentation.

-The compositions were really what I would call constrained chance operations of the robot functioning in the field bounded by gilded frames.
+The compositions were constrained by chance operations of the robot functioning in the field bounded by gilded frames.

 EXHIBITIONS